VisMem: Latent Vision Memory Unlocks Potential of Vision-Language Models: Experiment Details

 \subsection{Benchmarks}

 To comprehensively evaluate the performance of the selected baselines, we involve 12 benchmarks, consisting of 5 benchmarks of understanding, 4 benchmarks of reasoning, and 3 benchmarks of generation: \begin{itemize} \item MMStar~\cite{chen2024we} is a high-quality vision-centric benchmark meticulously curated by human experts.
 This benchmark assesses 6 core capabilities across 18 detailed axes of visual understanding. \item MMVet~\cite{yu2024mmvet} establishes 6 core visual understanding capabilities and investigates 16 critical integrations derived from their combinations.
 It uses an evaluator tailored for open-ended outputs. \item MMT~\cite{ying2024mmt} consists of carefully curated multi-choice visual questions, covering 32 core meta-tasks and 162 subtasks within the field of visual understanding. \item BLINK~\cite{fu2024blink} reconstructs 14 classic computer vision tasks into multiple-choice questions.
 Each question is paired with either single or multiple images and supplemented with visual prompting. \item MuirBench~\cite{wang2025muirbench} covers 12 diverse multi-image tasks, which involve 10 categories of multi-image relations.
 Each standard instance is paired with an unanswerable variant that differs only minimally in semantics. \item MMMU~\cite{yue2024mmmu} comprises meticulously curated visual questions sourced from college exams, quizzes, and textbooks spanning 30 subjects and 183 subfields, which focus on advanced reasoning grounded in domain-specific knowledge. \item LogicVista~\cite{xiao2024logicvista} evaluates general logical cognition abilities across 5 logical reasoning tasks, which encompass 9 distinct capabilities.
-Each question is annotated with the correct answer and the human-written reasoning behind the selection. \item Math-V~\cite{wang2024measuring} is comprised of high-quality mathematical problems with visual contexts, drawn from real mathematical competitions.
-It spans 16 distinct mathematical disciplines and is categorized into 5 difficulty levels, evaluating the mathematical reasoning. \item MV-Math~\cite{wang2025mv} is a dataset comprising mathematical problems, integrating multiple images interleaved with text, and detailed annotations.
+Each question is annotated with the correct answer and the human-written reasoning behind the selection. \item MathVista~\cite{wang2024measuring} unifies the challenges of heterogeneous mathematical and visual tasks, which are curated from math-oriented multimodal datasets. \item MV-Math~\cite{wang2025mv} is a dataset comprising mathematical problems, integrating multiple images interleaved with text, and detailed annotations.
 It features multiple-choice, free-form, and multi-step questions across 11 subject areas at 3 difficulty levels. \item HallBench~\cite{guan2024hallusionbench} consists of images paired with questions, designed by human experts to assess the hallucination level of generation. \item MultiTrust~\cite{zhang2024multitrust} covers five primary aspects: truthfulness, safety, robustness, fairness, and privacy, evaluating the trustworthiness of generation. \item MMVU~\cite{liu2025unveiling} encompasses 12 categories, and designs evaluation metrics that measure the quality and error degree of generation. \end{itemize}